AaronRules5/IBot/README.md

 # Isabelle-Bot
- A bot first conceptualized by Tarrabyte.
-I edited it HEAVILY to look cleaner and hopefully work better.
+ A Discord Bot conceptualized by Tarrabyte.
+ Rewritten from scratch by AaronRules5.